gLaaSSb00m/LuffaLense_Flutter/README.md

 ## Features

-- Image capture and selection from gallery
-- Disease prediction using pre-trained ML models
-- AI-powered chatbot for luffa plant information and advice
+### Disease Detection
+- **Image Capture and Selection**: Users can take photos directly from the camera or select images from their gallery for analysis.
+- **Machine Learning Prediction**: Utilizes TensorFlow Lite models to analyze luffa plant images and predict potential diseases such as Smooth and Sponge varieties.
+- **Real-time Results**: Provides instant disease prediction results with confidence scores and recommendations.

+### AI-Powered Chatbot
+- **Specialized Knowledge**: Powered by DeepSeek AI, the chatbot provides expert information specifically about luffa plants.
+- **Comprehensive Coverage**: Offers advice on cultivation, disease prevention, health benefits, and general plant care.
+- **Interactive Interface**: User-friendly chat interface with markdown support for rich text responses.
+- **Context-Aware Responses**: Maintains conversation context and redirects queries back to luffa-related topics.

+### User Experience
-- User-friendly interface with animations
+- **Intuitive Navigation**: Clean, modern interface with smooth animations and transitions.
-- Support for Android, iOS, and web platforms
+- **Multi-Platform Support**: Fully functional on Android, iOS, and web platforms.
+- **Offline Capabilities**: Core features work offline, with online features for AI chatbot.
+- **Responsive Design**: Adapts seamlessly to different screen sizes and orientations.

 ## Project Structure